 Tamsin Mather is a professor of Earth sciences at the University of Oxford.
 Her main research interests centre on the science behind volcanoes and volcanic behaviour and are motivated to understanding volcanoes as planetary processes, natural hazards and as natural resources.
 Her research interests also lead her away from volcanoes at times and she has also published papers on the emissions from an oil depot fire (Buncefield, 2005) and the global mercury cycle, amongst others.
 Much of her work is multidisciplinary and her collaborations have included atmospheric scientists, marine biologists, geochemists, geophysicists, sedimentologists and many others.
 Her research often includes fieldwork and she has collaborated with scientists in many volcanically-active countries such as Chile, Guatemala, Ethiopia, Italy and the US.

 She has gained experience within the NERC community in a number of ways.
 She has been a member of NERC Peer Review College twice, sitting on standard grant, fellowship and services review panels.
-She worked with the theme leader and other scientists to develop the Volatiles, Geodynamics & Solid Earth Controls on the Habitable Planet theme action and is deputy director of the NERC Centre for Observation & Modelling of Earthquakes, Volcanoes & Tectonics.
+She worked with the theme leader and other scientists to develop the Volatiles, Geodynamics & Solid Earth Controls on the Habitable Planet theme action and was deputy director of the NERC Centre for Observation & Modelling of Earthquakes, Volcanoes & Tectonics from 2013 to 2019.
 She has been a user of numerous NERC facilities including the Isotope Geoscience Facilities, the Airborne Research & Survey Facility, the Radiocarbon Facility and Ion Micro-Probe Facility.
-She is editor of Earth & Planetary Science Letters and is committed to making her science accessible to a wide audience, regularly participating in diverse outreach activities.
+She currently sits on the International Continental Drilling Program Science Advisory Group and was formerly an editor of Earth & Planetary Science Letters.
+She is committed to making her science accessible to a wide audience, regularly participating in diverse outreach activities.

 She is also interested in the science and policy interface and during her PhD was one of the first NERC fellows in the Parliamentary Office of Science & Technology.